pjakiela/ECON523/exercises/E4-DD2.md

 reg sba post high_exp highxpost
 ```

 then our coefficient of interest is the third variable in the regression.
 This means that the coefficient estimate, standard error, etc. are stored in the third column of the matrix `V`.
-To expore the coefficient estimate to cell B2 in Excel, we can use the commands:
+To export the coefficient estimate to cell B2 in Excel, we can use the commands:

 ```
 my_coef = round(V[1,3],0.01)